MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-invitations.md

 ms.author: chcomley
 author: chcomley
 monikerRange: 'azure-devops'
-ms.date: 10/16/2020
+ms.date: 02/12/2021
 ---

 # Restrict new user invitations from Project and Team Administrators

 [!INCLUDE [temp](../../includes/version-vsts-only.md)]

 By default, all administrators can invite new users to their Azure DevOps organization.
-Disabling this policy will block Team and Project Administrators from inviting new users to the organization.
+Disabling this policy blocks Team and Project Administrators from inviting new users.
 Project Collection Administrators (PCAs) can add new users to the organization, regardless of the policy status.
-If a user is already a member of the organization, Project and Team Adminstrators will still be able to add that user to their project.
+If a user is already a member of the organization, Project and Team Administrators can add that user to a project.

 <!---